Nancy Pelosi Has A ‘Compelling Case’ Against Trump, Says Legal Expert

-Lawyer, Constitutional scholar, and Professor at the Harvard Law School, Laurence Tribe, said on Saturday that House Speaker Nancy Pelosi has a “compelling case” against President Trump, Raw Story reports.
+Laurence Tribe, a lawyer, Constitutional scholar, and Professor at the Harvard Law School, said on Saturday that House Speaker Nancy Pelosi has a “compelling case” against President Trump, Raw Story reports.

 “Speaker Pelosi shouldn’t hesitate to take Trump to court.
 She’ll have a compelling case,” he said.

-As detailed by a previous Inquisitr report, on February 16 Donald Trump declared national emergency.
-The decision, although not unexpected, came after the longest government shutdown in United States history and amid intense — albeit unproductive — bipartisan negotiations.
+As detailed by a previous Inquisitr report, on February 16, Donald Trump declared a national emergency.
+The decision, although not unexpected, came after the longest government shutdown in U.S. history and amid intense — albeit unproductive — bipartisan negotiations.

-The negotiations failed, and the president declared national emergency, prompting widespread criticism.
-Even some of Trump’s Republican colleagues openly expressed concern, arguing that the order sets a dangerous president that could potentially be abused in the future.
+The negotiations failed, and the president declared a national emergency, prompting widespread criticism.
+Even some of Trump’s Republican colleagues openly expressed concern, arguing that the order sets a dangerous precedent that could potentially be abused in the future.

 The controversial decision is already being challenged in courts.
-Public Citizen’s, a liberal advocacy group, filed a lawsuit against Donald Trump, questioning the legality of declaring national emergency and describing the president’s actions as unconstitutional.
+Public Citizens, a liberal advocacy group, filed a lawsuit against Donald Trump, questioning the legality of declaring a national emergency and describing the president’s actions as unconstitutional.
 The lawsuit was filed on Friday on behalf of three Texas landowners and the Frontera Audubon Society.

-In a series of social media posts Tribe addressed the legality of Donald Trump’s decision to declare national emergency in an effort to allocate funding for a wall on the U.S.-Mexico border.
+In a series of social media posts, Tribe addressed the legality of Donald Trump’s decision to declare a national emergency in an effort to allocate funding for a wall on the U.S.-Mexico border.

-According to Law professor Lawrence Tribe, President Trump declared national emergency in order to circumvent the United States Congress and seize more executive power.
+According to Law professor Lawrence Tribe, President Trump declared a national emergency in order to circumvent Congress and seize more executive power.
 The professor described Trump’s order as “grossly abusive and blatantly lawless,” arguing that the president cannot be allowed to get away with bypassing Congress in such a way.

 First lawsuit filed to block Trump's national emergency declaration https://t.co/AtycuibrIu pic.twitter.com/PE9YxoRsxi